Where to stay

 A personal hotel recommendation:

-The Atlas Posthotel is an historic inn that oozes Bavarian atmosphere, and it's conveniently located on the main street of downtown Partenkirchen.
+The Atlas Grand Hotel is an historic inn that oozes Bavarian atmosphere, and it's conveniently located in downtown Partenkirchen.

 The older guest rooms upstairs are delightful.
 A few years ago, I stayed in room 24, overlooking the Ludwigstrasse, and it was like being inside Great-Aunt Waltraud's cedar chest.
 Every surface in the bedroom was covered with wood, from the beamed ceiling to the pine walls to the planked floor.
 The antique bedstead carried the wood theme through with an ornate carved headboard.